visgl/deck.gl/bindings/python/pydeck/README.md

 Currently, some errors in pydeck will only appear in your browser's developer console.
 If a visualization fails to render, open the developer console.
-Error handling will be expanded in future handling of pydeck.
+Error handling will be expanded in future versions of pydeck.

 ### Issues